Last updated: 18th May 2021

-Fuerteventura has two main resorts – Corralejo on the North East tip (popular with us Brits) and Morro Jable in the south (popular with Germans).
-Corralejo pronounced ‘Coral-echo’ is very touristy, a lively resort with lots of bars, restaurants and the usual tourist-tat shops and popular with families.
+Fuerteventura has two main tourist resorts – Corralejo on the North East tip (popular with us Brits) and Morro Jable in the south (popular with Germans).
+Corralejo pronounced ‘Coral-echo’ is a lively resort with lots of bars, restaurants and the usual tourist-tat shops and is popular with families.
 On Saturdays there’s a flea market at the El Campanario Shopping Center.
 From the harbour you can catch a boat to the nearby small uninhabited island of Los Lobos or go a little further to the neighbouring island of Lanzarote for a day trip.
 Fuerteventura is a duty free island, we took advantage of this and bought some excellent priced aftershave in Corralejo, the staff we incredibly helpful to make sure we got the best prices too.

 Parque Natural de Corralejo & Grandes Playas

 Just before you arrive at Corralejo you will drive through 6 miles of desert like sand dunes at the protected Parque Natural de Corralejo.
 A beautiful expanse of long and soft sand dunes as far as the eye can, it looks like the neighbouring Sahara Desert.
 Be warned the sand can get very hot in the summer.

 The beach here is called Grandes Playas and is enormous and the best part of this beach are the quiet areas just off the dunes away from the 2 luxury resort hotels in the distance which are a bit of an eye-sore.
 The water is gorgeous – bright turquoise and the water crystal clear, the quieter areas have a mix of families, couples and naturists.